Your Complete Student Loan Guide for 2026

 The Tax Trap: IDR Forgiveness in 2026

 Starting January 1, 2026, any student loan balance forgiven through income-driven repayment is once again treated as taxable ordinary income.
 The ARPA exemption that shielded borrowers from this "tax bomb" expired December 31, 2025.
-The average IDR balance at forgiveness is approximately $57,000 — which could generate a federal tax bill of $7,000 to $12,500 or more, depending on your tax bracket.
-State income taxes could add thousands more.
+A large forgiven balance can generate a federal tax bill well into five figures, depending on your bracket, and state income taxes could add thousands more.
 PSLF forgiveness, Teacher Loan Forgiveness, Borrower Defense to Repayment discharges, and Total and Permanent Disability discharges remain tax-free.
-You can deduct up to $2,500 in student loan interest annually (an above-the-line deduction — no itemizing required), phasing out at $85,000 MAGI for single filers and $170,000 for married filing jointly.
+You can deduct up to $2,500 in student loan interest annually (an above-the-line deduction — no itemizing required), which phases out in the mid-$80,000s for single filers and the mid-$170,000s for married filing jointly; verify the current-year thresholds in IRS Pub 970.
 See our tax deduction guide for details.

 What Should You Do Now?